Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 Oracle ERP Cloud-specific data access to the integration user

 You must specify the specific data access roles based on the objects you want to integrate.
 This role applies to Release 13.
-See Managing Data Access for Users: Explained of Cloud Securing Oracle ERP Cloud.
+See Managing Data Access for Users: Explained of Securing Oracle Cloud ERP.

 Provides access to the Attachments security group to download the log file or the output file with the ERP Integration Service.
 This role is automatically shipped.
 You must verify that this role is automatically assigned to the user.